myinusa/PyClassInformer/README.md

 PyClassInformer is an RTTI parser.
 Although there are several RTTI parsers such as Class Informer and SusanRTTI, and even IDA can also parse RTTI, I created this tool.
 It is because they cannot be used as libraries for parsing RTTI.
 IDA cannot show class hierarchies, either.

 PyClassInformer can parse RTTI for Windows on x86 and x64.
-Since it is written in pure python, you can run it on IDA for Mac OS and Linux as well as Windows.
+Since it is written in IDAPython, you can run it on IDA for Mac OS and Linux as well as Windows.
 You can also use results of parsing RTTI in your python code by importing this tool as a library.

 ### Usage ###
 Launch it by pressing Alt+Shift+L. Or navigate to Edit -> Plugins -> PyClassInformer.